 We will now prove that this decision problem is NP-complete thus proving the NP-hardness of the enumeration problem.

-\begin{theorem} Given a polytope $P=\{x,y|Ax+By\leq 1\}$ and $Q=\{x|A{'}x\leq 1\}$ it is NP-complete to decide if $Q\neq \pi(P)$. \end{theorem} \begin{proof} It is easy to see that deciding whether a given set of hyperplanes completely define the projection of a higher dimensional polytope is in NP, since if $Q\neq \pi(P)$ then there is a point that is either only in $Q$ and not in $\pi(P)$ or vice versa.
+\begin{theorem} Given a polytope $P=\{(x,y)|Ax+By\leq 1\}$ and $Q=\{x|A{'}x\leq 1\}$ it is NP-complete to decide if $Q\neq \pi(P)$. \end{theorem} \begin{proof} It is easy to see that deciding whether a given set of hyperplanes completely define the projection of a given higher dimensional polytope, is in NP, since if $Q\neq \pi(P)$ then there is a point that is either only in $Q$ and not in $\pi(P)$ or vice versa.
 For a given point $x$ checking whether $x\in Q$ is trivial when $Q$ is defined by its facets, and checking whether $x\in\pi(P)$ amounts to checking the feasibility of an LP.
 So it suffices to show that it is NP-hard as well.

-It is known (\cite{polytope_containment}) that Given an $\mathcal{H}$-polytope $P=\{x|Ax\leq 1\}$ and a $\mathcal{V}$-polytope $Q=CH(V)$, it is NP-complete to decide whether $P\nsubseteq Q$.
-Clearly, $P\subseteq Q$ if and only if $P\cap Q=P$.
-Now, $P\cap Q$ has the following $\mathcal{H}$-representation
+It is known (\cite{polytope_containment}) that given an $\mathcal{H}$-polytope $P_1=\{x|A^{'}x\leq 1\}$ and a $\mathcal{V}$-polytope $P_2=CH(V)$, it is NP-complete to decide whether $P_1\nsubseteq P_2$.
+Clearly, $P_1\subseteq P_2$ if and only if $P_1\cap P_2=P_1$.
+Now, $P_1\cap P_2$ has the following $\mathcal{H}$-representation

 The variables $\lambda$ ensure that we consider only those points in $P$ that can be represented as a convex combination of vertices of $Q$.
-One can further, in polynomial time, get a full dimensional representation of $P\cap Q$ by eliminating the $d-1$ equations.
+One can further, in polynomial time, get a full dimensional representation of $P_1\cap P_2$ by eliminating the $d-1$ equations.
 The resulting polytope is a full-dimensional polytope in $\mathbb{R}^{|V|-1}$ of the form $\{(x,\lambda)|Ax+B\lambda\leq 1\}$.

-Since we are interested in only the (vector) variable $x$, the projection of this polytope along the axes corresponding to the variables $\lambda_v$ gives us the facets of $P\cap Q$ in the subspace of variables $x$.
-It follows that $P\cap Q=P$ if and only if the projection of the above defined polytope onto the subspace of variables $x$ has the $\mathcal{H}$-representation same as that of $P$ \textit{i.e.} $Ax\leq 1$.
+Since we are interested in only the (vector) variable $x$, the projection of this polytope along the axes corresponding to the variables $\lambda_v$ gives us the facets of $P_1\cap P_2$ in the subspace of variables $x$.
+It follows that $P_1\cap P_2=P_1$ if and only if the projection of $\{(x,y)|Ax+By\leq 1\}$ onto the subspace of variables $x$ has the $\mathcal{H}$-representation same as that of $P_1$ \textit{i.e.} $A^{'} x\leq 1$.